Feacur/CustomEngineStudy_Handmade/README.md

 # Summary
-Study on C/C++, custom engines, games and stuff.
+Study on C/C++, custom engines, games and stuff

 # How to work with this stuff
 ### See sub-projects inside "code/demo" folder